Student voice in the development of assessment practices

 Q: How can text analysis be utilised to enhance student voice in the development of higher education assessment methods?

 A: Text analysis can play a crucial role in amplifying student voice by systematically reviewing and analysing feedback, suggestions, and discussions contributed by students.
 This method allows educators to identify common themes, concerns, and ideas that emerge from student contributions.
 For instance, by analysing texts from student forums, surveys, or feedback sessions, educators can gather insights into students' preferences for assessment formats, criteria, and feedback mechanisms.
-The analysis can help in tailoring assessment methods that not only align with educational goals but also resonate with students' expectations and learning styles, thereby fostering a more inclusive and participatory educational environment.
+The analysis can help in tailoring assessment methods that not only align with educational goals but also resonate with students' expectations and student needs, thereby fostering a more inclusive and participatory educational environment.

 Q: What are the potential barriers to implementing student voice in assessment, and how can they be overcome?